AliBeikmohammadi/TA-Explore/README.md

 # TA-Explore
 Implementation of **TA-Explore**, as presented in:
 * [TA-Explore: Teacher-Assisted Exploration for Facilitating Fast Reinforcement Learning.](https://dl.acm.org/doi/10.5555/3545946.3598951) In Proc. of the 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023), London, United Kingdom, May 29 – June 2, 2023.
 * Human-Inspired Framework to Accelerate Reinforcement Learning.
-Submitted to the Evolutionary Intelligence Journal.
+Submitted to The Journal of Supercomputing Journal.
 <!-- * Human-Inspired Framework to Accelerate Reinforcement Learning.
 Submitted to the . -->